 I was back at the Elm & Maple.
 Charlotte, one of the good nurses was scrubbing ink off my fingertips.
 I was anxious to brush my teeth.
 I worked my tongue over a piece of stuck food.
 When it budged I tasted some kind of cookie.
 A local TV station was covering a classic car show.
 A participant was being interviewed, kept his foot on the rear bumper of his fifty-five Ford.
 “The gas cap is behind the license plate,” I blurted.
 Long, tall Charlotte put a hand on my forehead.
 Once she’d held my hand when I was feeling depressed, dwarfed mine.
 Anyway, that two-tone blue car kick started my jumbled journey.
 I pictured the wall tiles in the tunnels as equally pieced child’s jigsaw puzzles: the tiles of fickle memory.
 Gazing at the winner’s circle photo propped against my bedside table wall by my Bluejacket’s Manuel, I smiled at Julie Compton up on her mount, Bold Tank.
 His lineage was noted under his name: Bold Stroke, out of Octane Lady by Fuel Carrier.
 Julie was one of the first lady jockeys in New England.
 She and her husband Wendell visited the fifth of every month.
 I couldn’t wait to share his adventure with them no matter how confused.
 Looking askance, I saw my pea coat hanging in the closet, wrapped in plastic like it had just come back from the cleaners.
 A candy-striper pushed a lunch cart into the room.
 A tablespoon fell to the floor, bounced two-feet in the air.
 I rattled my head attempting to clear cobwebs.
 I tensed my lips and glanced at the TV screen.
 One of the two faces was the hitchhiker, the other the cop.
 Would I ever continue that road trip?
 Everyone except Red Rhodes was amazed at the utensil’s trajectory.
 “What solar system you visit this time, Chase Hunter?” he asked, clipboard and three freshly sharpened pencils in hand.

-Thomas M. McDade is a former computer programmer and analyst residing in Fredericksburg, Virginia, previously in Connecticut & Rhode Island.
-He is a graduate of Fairfield University.
-McDade is twice a U.S. Navy Veteran serving ashore at the Fleet Anti-Air Warfare Training Center, Virginia Beach.
-At sea aboard the USS Mullinnix (DD-944) and USS Miller (DE/FF 1091).
+Thomas M. McDade is a 75-year-old resident of Fredericksburg, Virginia, previously Connecticut and Rhode Island.
+He is a graduate of Fairfield University in Connecticut.
+McDade is twice a U.S. Navy Veteran serving ashore at the Fleet Anti-Air Warfare Training Center, Virginia Beach and at sea aboard the USS Mullinnix (DD-944) and USS Miller (DE / FF-1091).
+His fiction recently has recently appeared in Spitball and Twixt & Twain.